passcod/remoded/README.md

 load "script.js"
 ```

-All this does is load the file `script.js` into all matching pages (based on the
+All this does is load the file `script.js` into all pages.
+You can load as many
-dir name).
-You can load as many files as you want, in the order you specify:
+files as you want, in the order you specify:

 ```
 load "lib/jquery.js", "lib/underscore.js"